 The main focus of this drawing is The Art Theatre, Jodrell Street, New Mills, Derbyshire.
 Hosting theatre, film, pantomine and dance, this community resource has enriched the cultural life of the working mill town since 1911.
 In the background Swizzels Matlow, the sweet factory (makers of the legendary Love hearts) can be seen.
 The title comes for the song ‘Singin’ in the rain’, and I imagined the people inside the Art Theatre singing away despite the weather.
 I drew this piece shortly after the Brexit vote , and it aims to express optimism in dark times.
 It may be raining, but there is a rainbow and we are still singing.

 Framed price £680 SOLD

 This charcoal drawing is a based on the 1910 painting, ‘Albert Square’ by the French artist Adophe Valette.
 A contemporary of Lowry, Valette painted a smog-filled Manchester during the industrial era.
-I have tried to recreate the scene as it is experienced in the present day, and found the exact spot where Valette would have stood to draw this piece.
+I drew this piece in 2012, and tried to recreate the scene as it is experienced in the present day.
+I found the exact spot where Valette would have stood when he painted the place in 1910, and made compositional sketches for my finished drawing.
 The cellar man pushing a hand cart has been replaced by a contemporary road sweeper, and in the background a modern day taxi takes the place of hansom cab.
 In Valette’s painting you can just make out the surrounding buildings through the smog.
 The modern skyline had changed, but the Albert Memorial and statue of Gladstone remain the same.

 Framed Price £620